benbaptist/minecraft-wrapper/documentation/base.rst

             .. code:: python

-                # access the data:
+                # This used to work under the former API
+                # however, this will produce and exception
-                # it differs here because "self.homes" is no longer a data set.
+                # because "self.homes" is no longer an
+                # iterable data set:
-                for player in self.homes:
+                for player in self.homes:  <= Exception!
                     print("player %s has a home at: %s" % (
                         player, self.homes[player]))
             ..

             **tip**
-            *to make the transition easier for existing code, redefine your storage statements like this to re-write as few lines as possible (and avoid problems with other plugins that link to your plugins data)*:
+            *to make the transition easier for existing code, redefine your the storage statements above like this to re-write as few lines as possible (and avoid problems with other plugins that might link to your plugin's data)*:

             .. code:: python